-Another new addition to our schedule is 4wd Skills day.
-This new concept trail offers attendees some hands on learning activities related to four wheeling.
+A new addition to our schedule in 2018 was the 4wd Skills Day.
+This new concept trail offered attendees some hands on learning activities related to four wheeling.

-The trail will be led by Nena Barlow, owner of Barlow Jeep Rentals and Tours.
-Nina has many years of leading tours and trails including the Rubicon in California.
-She also teaches driving skills in her business and will bring much of that talent to the trails for the day.
-Her associate helpers for the day are all club members with years of experience.
-A complete write up is available on page 128.
+The trail was led by Nena Barlow, owner of Barlow Jeep Rentals and Tours.
+Nena has many years of leading tours and trails including the Rubicon in California.
+She also teaches driving skills in her business and brought much of that talent to the trail for the day.
+A complete write up is available on page 116.
+Based on the feedback we have continued this offering for 3 days in 2020.